fernando-romulo-silva/useful-commands/README.md

 # useful-linux-scripts

-This is a set of linux useful terminal commands that help the author
+This is a set of Linux useful terminal commands that help the author in his work life.